-There are three main fishing techniques that commercial shark fishers’ employ in order to catch sharks, longlining, drift gillnetting and strikenetting.
-Longlining is most popular along the Atlantic coast and Gulf of Mexico and consists of a mainline to which the fishermen attach hooks.
+There are three main fishing techniques that commercial shark fishers’ employ in order to catch sharks, longlining, drift gillnetting and strike netting.
+Longlining is most popular along the Atlantic coast and the Gulf of Mexico and consists of a mainline to which the fishermen attach hooks.
 The mainline is attached to a hydraulic spool and is set out at the stern of the boat.
-A float is attached at the beginning of the line so that the end of the line can be found later.
+A float is attached at the beginning of the line so that it can be found later.
 The longline is anchored to the ocean floor by attaching weights to the line after the first float.
 This is known as a bottom longline set.
 Longline sets without anchoring weights are known as surface or float sets since the mainline stays near the top of the water column.
-This allows the line to stay free floating near the surface, targeting pelagic and surface schooling sharks.
+This allows the line to stay free-floating near the surface, targeting pelagic and surface schooling sharks.

-After the line has soaked, the mainline is retrieved at one of the floats and reattached to the remaining mainline on the hydraulic spool.
+After the line has soaked, the mainline is retrieved at one of the floats and reattached to the hydraulic spool.
 The spool is then used to haul back the mainline and the gear attached to it.
 As the ganglions return to the boat, they are removed from the mainline and stored.
 When a shark is caught it is usually brought aboard, finned and carcassed for sale.
 The commercial market for shark is driven by the Asian demand for sharkfin soup.
 Fishermen can get up to 30 dollars a pound for the fins but only around 30 cents a pound for the meat.
 Once the entire mainline has been regained, the fishermen will go to another location and set the gear again or head back to the dock (usually depending on the number of sharks caught).
 Longline shark fishing trips generally last three to six days.

 Recreational fishing for sharks has become more and more popular and is prevalent on both coasts of the United States.
-On the west coast and east coast, north of Cape Hatteras, makos, threshers and blue sharks are mainly sought after while blacktip, bull, blacknose, sandbar, tiger and atlantic sharpnose are caught south of Cape Hatteras and in the Gulf of Mexico.
+On the west coast and east coast, north of Cape Hatteras, makos, threshers and blue sharks are mainly sought after while blacktip, bull, blacknose, sandbar, tiger and Atlantic sharpnose are caught south of Cape Hatteras and in the Gulf of Mexico.
 Recreational shark fishers mainly use rod and reel with one baited hook at the end of the line.
-Popularity of recreational shark fishing in the Atlantic region expanded in the 1970’s with both for-hire and private boats targeting large trophy sharks.
+Popularity of recreational shark fishing in the Atlantic region expanded in the 1970s with both for-hire and private boats targeting large trophy sharks.
 Over the last 20 years recreational fishers’ target has shifted to smaller species of shark.
 This could be due to a depletion of larger sharks resulting from increased fishing pressure and a change in public attitude towards large sharks from eradication to conservation.

-Prepared by: Pete Cooper
+Prepared by: Tyler Bowling and Pete Cooper